How to enable WebP image format in Umbraco CMS

 WebP is a web image format developed by Google in 2010 that can offer smaller image file sizes at a similar level of quality to existing image formats.

-WebP is an alternative for good old PNG, JPEG (or JPG), GIF – in most cases it offers better compression.
+WebP is an alternative for good old PNG, JPEG (or JPG), GIF and it offers better compression (in most cases).

-WebP supports lossy and lossless (more aggressive) compression.
+WebP supports two types of compression: lossy (more aggressive) and lossless.

 WebP lossless images are often at least 25% smaller in size compared to PNGs.

 WebP lossy images are often anywhere from 25-34% smaller than comparable JPEG images at equivalent SSIM (structural similarity) quality index.

 When you look at the official page for WebP, it looks like all relevant browsers now support it, including:

 To check whether a specific browser supports WebP format, I can recommend the following websites:

 Converting Images to WebP with ImageProcessor plugin